keitaSmith/Health/README.md

 # Health
 Web-2 Project

+### About Us
+We are a team of three young developers enrolled at the University of the West Indies.
+Our field of study is Computer Science,which means we think coding is cool.
+We view coding to be supplementary to the technology we utilize daily.
+Feel free to contribute to our project.
 ### About This Project
 This project was created in order to understand wordpress as it relates to php files, so that we could create a custom website by modifying or adding files to an existing wordpress theme; In this case, the [Infruit Theme](https://wordpress.org/themes/infruit/)
 ### What is Our Custom Website About